Soaring air fares drive up Manx inflation

 Although the inflation rate dropped to 4% in April, down from 4.4% in March, the cost of flights has increased 35% in 12 months.

-During the past year, Manx residents have seen increasing rents along with higher electricity, oil and gas prices.
+During the past year, Manx residents have seen increasing rents along with higher, oil and gas prices.

 Figures show a 5% rise in general household bills.
 In better news, internet subscription rates fell by 7%.